ansible-collections/ibm_zos_core/README.md

 # IBM® z/OS core collection

 The **IBM z/OS core** collection enables Ansible to interact with z/OS Data Sets and USS files.
-The collection focuses on operating system fundamental operations such as managing encodings, creating data sets, and submitting jobs.
+The collection focuses on operating fundamental system operations such as managing encodings, creating data sets, and submitting jobs.

 ## Description

 The **IBM z/OS core** collection is part of the **Red Hat Ansible Certified Content for IBM Z** offering that brings Ansible automation to IBM Z. This collection enables the management of batch jobs, program authorization, operator actions, and the execution of JES and MVS commands, as well as shell, Python, and REXX scripts.
 It offers comprehensive data set operations such as creation, search, copy, fetch, encoding, archiving, unarchiving, and backup, and provides Jinja templating support.

-It also supports other z/OS core operations, including volume initialization, aggregate resizing, and started task management operations such as start, modification, stop, and cancellation.
+It also supports other z/OS core operations, including RACF user management, volume initialization, aggregate resizing, and started task management operations such as start, modification, stop, and cancellation.

 <br/>System programmers can enable pipelines to setup, tear down and deploy applications while system administrators can automate time consuming repetitive tasks inevitably freeing up their time.
 New z/OS users can find comfort in Ansible's familiarity and expedite their proficiency in record time.